Merrill Guided Investing review 2023

 - Sustainability focused: This portfolio incorporates ETFs that are invested in more socially friendly companies

 After you run through Merrill’s assessment of your time horizon (when you need the money), what goal you’re investing for and your risk tolerance, the service will present you with one of these two portfolio types.
-Regardless of your answers to these questions, you’ll have these same portfolio strategies, but your answers will affect the allocations within each strategy.
+Regardless of your answers to these questions, you’ll be able to choose between these two portfolio strategies, but your answers will affect the allocations within each strategy.

 For example, if you’re focused more on the short term or are less risk tolerant, your portfolios will be more focused on bonds and less on stocks.
 Investors with a long-term horizon or who are more risk tolerant will have portfolios with greater allocations to stocks and less to bonds.

-Merrill uses 15 ETFs to build these two strategies, and these ETFs are generally low cost.
-The market-tracking portfolio has an expense ratio of 0.05 to 0.08 percent, or a cost of $5 to $8 per year for every $10,000 invested.
-The sustainability portfolio is a bit pricier, with fees that range from 0.14 to 0.19 percent, or $14 to $19 annually for every $10,000 invested.
+Merrill uses 15 ETFs to build these two strategies, and these ETFs are generally low-cost.
+The market-tracking portfolio has an expense ratio of 0.07 to 0.09 percent, or a cost of $7 to $9 per year for every $10,000 invested.
+The sustainability portfolio is a bit pricier, with fees that range from 0.13 to 0.18 percent, or $13 to $18 annually for every $10,000 invested.

 Merrill’s market-tracking strategy is about as cheap as you can find, and you’ll pay fees to the ETF managers regardless of which robo-advisor you go with.